VAT rate

 As a result, sushi was intended for immediate consumption and the VAT rate had to be 10%.

-However, the Council of State indicates that for fresh sushi, the latter, regardless of their packaging or place of purchase, should be regarded as products prepared for immediate consumption.
+However, the Council of State indicates that for fresh sushi, the latter, Regardless of their packaging or place of purchase, should be regarded as products prepared for immediate consumption.

 Therefore, these products must be subject to the 10% VAT rate.